 This information would include the details of U.S. ship movements, contract details, and law enforcement investigations.
 Furthermore, Fat Leonard manipulated this information for personal profit, diverting Navy assets to Southeast Asian ports under his control.

-The conspiracy began around 2006, by recruiting Navy personnel to engage in corrupt practices, favoring GDMA over competitors, and obstructing oversight into the activities.
+The conspiracy began around 2006, by recruiting Navy personnel to engage in corrupt practices, favoring GDMA over competitors, and obstructing oversight of the activities.
 Specifically, the filing of criminal charges targeted 33 individuals, including Francis and Navy officials, with 22 pleading guilty.

 However, it’s important to reiterate that this is an ongoing investigation involving NCIS.
 There are still multiple officers awaiting trial and facing court-martials under the Uniform Code of Military Justice.